 Scripting – After a kick-off call, we work with our copywriters to help develop a script/concept that will pair well with animation and achieve our client’s goals.
 We look for opportunities where visuals best support a voice over and identify areas of the script that may be more challenging to pair with animation.

 Moodboards – Once we have a script in place, we send over a selection of images that serve as references for the style we’re envisioning.
 We pull these images from other motion work, the internet, illustrations, fine art, embroidery, wherever – and do our best to explain what we’re seeing in them and how that look supports the project.

 Styleframes – After the client has approved our moodboards, we create a couple of example images based on parts of the script.
 These should give the client an idea of what the final product is going to look like, and it’s their chance to offer feedback before we spend the time developing imagery for the entire script.

 Visual Cues – Once the client approves the style of the video, we’ll sometimes do a write-up of what the viewer will see on screen for each line in the script.
-This step can be useful, especially with more complicated styles, where each image might take a long time to develop.
-There is a downside visual cues, ideas that might work visually don’t always sound as compelling on paper – so whether or not to send visual cues depends on the nature of the project and the client’s needs.
+This step can be useful to explain more complicated visuals, but it’s not always necessary – whether or not to send visual cues depends on the nature of the project and the client’s needs.